-Your learning curve acquaints you with two millennia of history along the ‘Gardonnenque’ as it is affectionately known locally, plus the human and physical geography of the Garrigues and the Gorge.
-Like the River itself, you meander through the sun-drenched, oft sandy but normally stony soils of greater Nimes and its Costiere region, where arguably some of France’s best regional wine is produced on domains that date back to the Roman era.
+Your learning curve acquaints you with two millennia of history along the ‘Gardonnenque’ Valley.
+The human and physical geography of the Garrigues and the Gorge is writ large.
+Like the River itself, you meander through the sun-drenched sandy and stony soils of greater Nimes and its Costiere region.
+Some of France’s best regional wines (IGPs) are produced here on domains dating back to Roman times.
 The latent botanist will be rewarded by camomile, cacti and fig, alongside the omnipresent and traditional olive and vine.

 Walking Gardon Gorge finishes in Uzès, The First Duchy of France.
-This fine and historically-significant town is also home to the Region’s best Saturday-morning market, so French market aficionados may like to plan their tour so departure day is on a Saturday or Sunday in order to enjoy this colourful spectacle before departure.
+This jewel of a town is home to the Region’s best Saturday-morning market.
+Aficionados may like to plan their tour so departure day is on a Saturday afternoon or Sunday in order to enjoy this colourful spectacle.